-1. The minimum GPA requirement for receipt of a master's degree or a certificate is 2.70.
-A required course yielding a failing grade must be repeated by those in
+- 1. The minimum GPA requirement for receipt of the MACM or a certificate is 2.70 and for the MAT is 3.00.
+A required course yielding a failing grade must be repeated by those in a certificate or degree program. - 2.
+All students who do not officially withdraw in writing (to the Registrar) with a signature (by mail, fax, or email attachment with a scanned signature) from a course by the deadline for the term in which they are enrolled will receive a grade based on the work completed and/or not completed for the course.

-- a certificate or degree program. - 2.
-All students who do not officially withdraw in writing (to the Registrar) with a signature (by mail, fax, or email attachment with a scanned signature) from a course by the deadline for the term in which they are enrolled will receive a grade based on the work completed and/or not completed for the course. - 3.
-Grade reports are issued by mail approximately one month after a term concludes.
+3. Grade reports are issued by mail approximately one month after a term concludes.